debiiyappi/pooputil/README.md

 # Secure deletion

-After encryption pooputil can overwrite the original file before deleting it.
+After encryption pooputil can overwrite the original file before deleting it

-Keep in mind secure deletion depends on your filesystem and storage device.
-SSDs especially don't always behave the same because of wear leveling.
+Keep in mind secure deletion depends on your filesystem and storage device SSDs especially don't always behave the same because of wear leveling

 ---